- What we do

 Selected submissions for papers, organised sessions, and presentations will be guided through a process of reviewing the paper and/or developing a full session/presentation plan with support from the symposium team as needed.
 Contributors may be asked to combine sessions or to work with the symposium content team or creative panel to develop ideas for the session programme.

-Deadline for papers and organised sessions, and presentation proposals: 24 September 2018
+Deadline for papers and organised sessions is closed.

-Deadline for revised papers or workshop concepts: 21 November 2018
+Deadline for first draft papers (detailed outline and preliminary conclusions) or extended workshop concepts: 5 December 2018

 Outputs of the Symposium: